BuvinJT/distbuilder/docs/QtCpp.md

 * From the "Projects" screen, **clone** a "Release" build configuration.

-* Name the new configuration "Package".
+* Name the new configuration "Package" (or a similiar name of your choice).

-* For this configuration, add "CONFIG+=package" to the **Build steps...Additional arguments** section.
+* For this configuration, find the **Build steps... qmake...
+Additional arguments** input field and add `CONFIG+=package`.

 To then use the new build option, choose the configuration (found along with Debug, Release, etc.) from the menu in the bottom left corner of Creator (above the big green "play" button).
-Then, select **REBUILD** from the menu.
-Do NOT chose "deploy" or "run" for this configuration.
+Then, select **Build...
+REBUILD Project** from the menu.
+Do NOT chose "deploy" or "run" for this configuration, as they are not applicable.

-Upon selecting the build option, a key portion of the custom QMake logic should be executed.
+Upon selecting this build option, a key portion of the custom QMake logic should be executed.
 When it is, you will find important debugging information in the "General Messages" output pane of Creator.
-If this library can't be reached, will you see critical error messages there, indicating why the configuration cannot be used.
-If everything is in order, however, you should see your Python version displayed, the version of distbuilder being used, and the command which will be executed to run the build script.
+If this library can't be reached, you will see critical error messages there, indicating what has gone wrong.
+If everything is in order, however, you should see your Python version displayed, the version of distbuilder being used, and the **command which will be executed to run the build script**.
+Note that you may wish to copy that command and execute it directly from the command prompt / terminal in the event you want to run the build script again without having to recompile the C++ project.

 When you run the **REBUILD** operation, you will find important debugging information in the "Compile Output" pane of Creator.
-All messages produced the Python script will appear at the end of the build log.
+All messages produced by the Python script will appear at the end of that build log.

-For more details regarding the QMake script involved, and for ways to modify (or fix) your integration, please refer to the [Hello World Qt Example](#hello-world-qt-example) section.
+For more details regarding the QMake script involved, and for ways to modify (or fix) your integration, please continue on to the [Hello World Qt Example](#hello-world-qt-example).

 ## Hello World Qt Example